redwood/redwood/README.md

 - Try editing README.md, committing, and pushing.
 You'll see that the browser updates the contents of the file instantly.
 - Try copying a new JPEG image over `redwood.jpg`.
 Commit and push.
 The image will instantly update in the browser.
+- Try editing `script.js` so that the function defined in that file returns `i + 100`.
+Commit and push.
+The script's behavior will immediately update to reflect your change, and will start counting up by 100.

-If you push updates to `index.html` or `script.js`, you'll need to refresh the demo page in the browser to see your changes (but they will still have occurred instantly).
+If you push updates to `index.html`, you'll need to refresh the demo page in the browser to see your changes (but they will still have occurred instantly).